Inclusion / accessibility

 The EUTB® is a counseling service offered by Görlitz für Familie e.V. for the district of Görlitz.
 At the advice centers in Görlitz, Zittau, Niesky and Weißwasser, people with and without disabilities as well as relatives and loved ones receive support for their equal participation.

-The topics addressed by those seeking advice include
+The topics covered by those seeking advice include

 • Participation in all basic areas of life, e.g: Housing, healthcare, aids, assistance in all key areas of life, mobility